2026 Cincinnati Reds season

-The 2026 Cincinnati Reds season will be the 157th season for the franchise in Major League Baseball, and their 24th at Great American Ball Park in Cincinnati.
-The Reds will attempt to win the NL Central for the first time since 2012, and make the playoffs in back-to-back seasons for the first time since 2012 and 2013.
+The 2026 Cincinnati Reds season is the ongoing 157th season for the franchise in Major League Baseball, and their 24th at Great American Ball Park in Cincinnati.
+The Reds failed in their quest make the playoffs in back-to-back seasons for the first time since 2012 and 2013.

+On September 11, the Reds suffered their worst shutout loss in franchise history, losing 20–0 to the Milwaukee Brewers, which is also their worst overall loss since they were defeated 22–1 by the Philadelphia Phillies in 2009.

+Despite their dismal season, one of the few bright spots for the Reds was Elly De La Cruz achieving 30 home runs and 30 stolen bases in a single season.
+Cruz became the fourth Reds player to meet that milestone after Eric Davis, Barry Larkin, and Brandon Phillips previously did so.